 rsync or remote synchronization is a software utility for Unix-Like systems that efficiently sync files and directories between two hosts or machines.
-One of them being the source or the local-host from which the files will be synced, the other one being the remote-host, on which synchronization will take place.
+One is the source or the local-host from which the files will be synced, the other is the remote-host, on which synchronization will take place.
 There are basically two ways in which rsync can copy/sync data:

 - Copying/syncing to/from another host over any remote shell like ssh, rsh.

 Rsync is famous for its delta-transfer algorithm, in which it copies only the differences between the source files present in the local-host and the existing files in the destination or the remote host.

 Rsync will first use SSH to connect as the

 user's password.
 Once connected, it will invoke the remote host’s rsync, and then the two programs will determine what parts of the local-file need to be copied so that the remote file matches the local one.
 Please note the following behavior of rsync:

 - Files that do not exist on the remote-host are copied.

 - Files that have been updated will be synced, rsync will copy only the changed parts of files to the remote host.